Skip to main content

 Change the subnet for an existing workspace

-To change the IP range used by your workspace, you must create a new subnet with the desired range and then update your network configuration to use it.
+To change the IP range used by your workspace, you must create a new subnet with the desired range, create a new network configuration object, and then update your workspace to use this new network configuration.

 Step 1: Create cloud resources